 For example, you have a restaurant with contracts and/or promises with vendors to purchase a certain amount of goods.
 A riot destroyed the property, forcing you to temporarily shut down the facility, this would free you from any obligations set up in the contract.
 This riot was out of your control.
 As a result, you were required to shut down for a period.
 In addition to events such as a riot, crime, event, war, strike, etc., there are acts of God that tie into the force majeure.

 So, what’s the difference between force majeure and acts of God?

 Difference Between Force Majeure & Acts of God

-Simply put, force majeure is a human caused event whereas acts of God are physical events caused by natural occurrences.
+Simply put, force majeure is a human caused event.
+In comparison, acts of God are physical events that natural occurrences cause.
 The force majeure can be related to human, political, and/or movement issues.
 These events can cause severe financial dents in companies, if those clauses are not in writing.

 Why have them?

 Why not?
 These clauses protect your company when it is at its weakest and when it is unable to conduct business like normal.
 But it is critical when writing these clauses that you include every type of event that could impact the operation of your business.
 The wording “but not limited to” can be used in a court of law to dispute any claim not written in ink.

 Over the past six months, BHP Billiton had imposed, enforced, and lifted a force majeure.
 They had originally exercised their force majeure clause because the workers in their coal mine in Chile went on strike for 43 days.
 Therefore, they could not fulfill business deals and contracts.
 This clause protected them from lawsuits, etc. This Chile strike cost the company $1 Billion without it being their fault or in their control, but the damage could have been much worse without the force majeure clause in their contracts.